 “When companies are considering basing their operations in Loudoun, we want it to be easy for them to find the data on our website that supports their decision,” said Economic Development’s Executive Director Buddy Rizer.

-The site gives an overview of the county’s major commercial developments, such as Gramercy District at Ashburn Station, One Loudoun and Loudoun Station in Ashburn, and The Hub (formerly known as Dulles World).
+The site gives an overview of the county’s major commercial developments, such as Gramercy District at Ashburn Station, One Loudoun and Loudoun Station in Ashburn, and Innovation Station (formerly known as The Hub).
 There’s also an outline of the Fast-Track Commercial Incentive Program, which speeds up the permitting process for qualifying projects.

 “Executives want to know about the workforce they can hire from, the other employers who are already here, the transportation networks that will get their products out and their customers in, and what the quality of life will be for any of their staff who move here.
 All that information is available on our new site,” Rizer said.